-Despite the briefly used Antonine Wall near the Clyde, the border between Roman Britain and the warring tribes in the north was finally settled at Hadrian’s Wall, stretching more than 70 miles from west to east, with forts every 5 miles and watch-towers in between.
-South of that, the people of Britain learned to build towns with public baths, shops, entertainment and got used to Roman ways and law.
+Despite the briefly used Antonine Wall near the Clyde, traces of which remain, the border between Roman Britain and the warring tribes in the north was finally settled at Hadrian’s Wall, stretching more than 70 miles from west to east, between the Solway Firth on the Irish Sea to the River Tyne near the North Sea, with forts every 5 miles and watch-towers in between.
+South of that, the people of Britain learned to build towns in stone with public baths, shops, entertainment – and got used to Roman ways and law.
 The wealthy had country villas, or even palaces, with under floor heating and glass in the windows.
-Of course, most of the hard work was done by slaves, many of whom lived squalid, miserable lives – though some gained their freedom.
+Of course, most of the hard work was done by slaves, many of whom lived squalid, miserable lives – though some did gain their freedom.

 Alas, the successors to the Romans in Britain lacked the skills, or desire, to build upon the civilisation they inherited.
+Moreover, they virtually eradicated the Romano-British way of life, such that the extent of the Roman legacy in these islands is debateable.
 Yet Roman towns lie beneath many modern British urban areas and their remains offer a tantalising glimpse of what must have been.
-Motorists may find themselves travelling on the same routes that legionaries tramped along almost two thousand years ago.
+Motorists and hikers may find themselves travelling on the same routes that legionaries tramped along almost two thousand years ago.
 Exotic mosaics lie on the floors of excavated villas, mainly in the south and west of England.
-The north and coastal areas offer the remains of forts, some of them very remote, and the ruins of Hadrian’s Wall provide spectacular scenery and walking as well as a dip into heritage.
-Roman artefacts, from treasure to everyday objects, can be found in museums the length of the land, from the British Museum to more humble establishments.
+The north and coastal areas offer the remains of forts, some of them very remote, and the ruins of Hadrian’s Wall provide spectacular scenery and walking as well as a dip into heritage and hints of the people that once lived and worked there.
+Roman artefacts, from treasure to everyday objects, can be found in museums the length of the land, from the British Museum to more humble collections in provincial towns.